Editor’s Note: This list was last updated on September 7, 2020. Visit a national park’s linked webpage for the most up-to-date information.

 Don’t see the national park you’re hoping to visit on this list?
 Use the “Find a Park” tool on the National Park Service website to find more information on any U.S. national park.

-If you’re ready for some fresh air and stunning natural scenery, add a road trip to some of the best U.S. National Parks to your bucket list this summer.
+If you’re ready for some fresh air and stunning natural scenery, add a road trip to some of the best U.S. National Parks to your bucket list this year.

-Although most are not yet back to full normal, many are slowly reopening to welcome visitors in a limited capacity this summer.
+Although most are not yet back to full normal, many are slowly reopening to welcome visitors in a limited capacity.
 Just be sure you read up on the National Parks Service updates before heading out so you know what to expect before arriving.